 Is it a good time to buy Just Eat shares now?

-If you want to make money by investing in Just Eat, you should be aware that there are currently no dividend payments, nor have there been before.
+If you want to make money from Just Eat, you should be aware that there are currently no dividend payments, nor have there been before.
 Because of this, you need to make your money through an increase in the share price.
 If you believe in the strength of the company’s business model and the scale of its market share, buying shares and holding them for the long term could result in substantial growth if it devotes more of its resources to revenue rather than market share.

 Due to COVID-19 lockdowns, more individuals than ever before have been using delivery services, but it remains to be seen how this will change post-pandemic.
 Regardless, Just Eat will face stiff competition, and with Amazon-backed Deliveroo considering an IPO, it will need to pull out all the stops to fend off the competition.
 Chief executive Jitse Groen pledged to “go all out” in cities like London at the start of 2021, and how exactly this materialises remains to be seen.